 - Drinking red wine in moderation (optional)

-Fruits, vegetables, nuts and grains
+Focus on fruits, vegetables, nuts and grains

 The health effects of alcohol have been debated for many years, and some doctors are reluctant to encourage alcohol consumption because of the health consequences of excessive drinking.
 However, alcohol — in moderation — has been associated with a reduced risk of heart disease in some research studies.

 If you're unable to limit your alcohol intake to the amounts defined above, if you have a personal or family history of alcohol abuse, or if you have heart or liver disease, refrain from drinking wine or any other alcohol.
-Also keep in mind that red wine may trigger migraines in some people.

 Putting it all together